dawsontechclub/dawsontech.club/src/pages/index.md

       - title: Can I join if I don't have any experience with code or robotics?
         title_align: left
         content: >
           Yes!
-Beginners are totally welcomed.
+Beginners are totally welcome to join.
 As long as you are interested, you will have no trouble.
         content_align: left
       - title: What about accommodation for attendees?
         title_align: left